Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: Polarization vectors

 Now, let us assume that,

-The definition of $\rho$ is given in (\ref{dvyjd}).
-It can be seen that this assumption means to take the acceleration of motion as constant in each region (to be exact, there is no accelerated motion in the FRW and PRW, and the lines $\rho$ labels in the FRW and PRW are lines analogous to the world-lines of constant accelerated motion in the LRW and RRW).
-Since we are considering the constant accelerated motion, we can impose this assumption (\ref{rrba}).
+The definition of $\rho$ is given in (\ref{dvyjd}), from which it can be seen that this assumption means to take the acceleration of motion as constant in each region (to be exact, there is no accelerated motion in the FRW and PRW, and the lines that $\rho$ labels in the FRW and PRW are lines analogous to the world-lines of constant accelerated motion in the LRW and RRW).
+Since we are considering the constant accelerated motion, we may impose this assumption (\ref{rrba}) upon considering the polarization vectors.